 While many members of the Bonfire community have set selling prices $3-5 above our recommendations with great success, the above prices are a great starting point.
 But remember, overcharging or setting your selling prices really high will often minimize sales and end up making you less money in the end.

-Bonus Tip: End your selling price with .99, instead of .00.
-In other words, If you’re thinking of selling a product for $25, set the selling price to $24.99 instead.
-While on paper it doesn’t seem to make much sense, people’s minds read $24.99 as being much cheaper than $25, even though it’s a difference of only one cent.
+Make your selling prices end with .99, instead of .00.
+While it doesn’t seem to make much sense, people’s minds read $24.99 as being much cheaper than $25, even though it’s a difference of only one cent.